Undergraduate Student Organizations

 On Floor in Front: Kelbie Pogoncheff

-BU-SETAC is a student organization that inspires student research in Environmental Science, while also aiming to encourage philanthropy and educational events to improve science education and environmental stewardship within Baylor University.
+BU-SETAC is a student organization that promotes and inspires student research in Environmental Science, while also providing a space for students in our department to connect and build community.
+We aim to promote student research, encourage philanthropy, and engage the broader community through educational events with the ultimate goal of improving science education and environmental stewardship within Baylor University and our broader community.

 About BU SETAC

-The main goal of the student BU-SETAC chapter is to promote student involvement in scientific research in the areas of environmental toxicology and chemistry.
-BU-SETAC is associated with the North America SETAC society and aims to provide a path of communication between undergraduate, graduate students and academics or professionals in the industry.
-Along with the support and facilitation of opportunities for student research, the BU-SETAC chapter aims to organize volunteer and philanthropy events to aid environmental awareness and benefit other organizations involved with environmental work.
+The main goal of BU-SETAC is to promote student involvement and research in environmental science.
+BU-SETAC is associated with the Society of Environmental Toxicology and Chemistry (SETAC), a global organization that promotes environmental quality through science and hosts annual conferences in both North America and Europe.
+Our student chapter aims to engage the broader community provided by SETAC to provide a path of communication between undergraduate, graduate students and academics or professionals in industry, academia, and government.
+Along with our facilitation and support of student research opportunities, we organize volunteer and philanthropic events to promote environmental awareness and engage stakeholders within our community.

 BU SETAC Officers